Liv Garfield

 Olivia Ruth Garfield (born 10 September 1975) is a British businesswoman.
-She has served as chief executive of Severn Trent since April 2014.
-She was former chief executive of Openreach, part of BT Group, from 2011 to 2014.
+She was chief executive of Severn Trent from April 2014 to December 2025.
+She was chief executive of Openreach, part of BT Group, from 2011 to 2014.

 Early life

 Olivia was raised in Harrogate.
-Her parents, who were originally from Liverpool, run a project management and engineering business in Harrogate.
-Her grandfather was the groundsman at Goodison Park.
+Her parents were originally from Liverpool, run a project management and engineering business in Harrogate.
 She was educated at Birklands Belmont School (now Belmont Grosvenor) in Birstwith near Harrogate, followed by the co-educational Bootham School, an independent school in York.
-She had an ambition to be a presenter of Blue Peter.
-She read German and French (Modern and Medieval Languages) at the all-female New Hall, Cambridge, now Murray Edwards College.

 Career

 After graduating, she spent a year working at the British Consulate in Brussels.
 She then worked at Accenture as a consultant in their communications and high-tech market division for six years.

 BT

-In January 2003, she joined BT as general manager, running a desk-based sales team.
+In January 2003, she joined BT as general manager.
 She later became BT's director of strategy and regulatory affairs.
 On 1 April 2011 she was made chief executive of their Openreach division; Openreach had been formed in 2006.
-In that position, she spearheaded and oversaw the £2.5 billion rollout of fibre broadband (BT Infinity service) to two thirds of the UK.
+In that position, she oversaw a £2.5 billion rollout of fibre broadband (BT Infinity service).
 In March 2017, BT received the biggest Ofcom fine ever of £42 million due to inappropriate use of the Deemed Consent to delay Ethernet provision to other providers, which started and continued in January 2013 through to December 2014 while she was CEO.
 In 2013, Garfield was identified by Fortune Magazine as one of the world's fastest-rising corporate stars.
 In 2014, Fortune called her the 14th Most Powerful Woman in Europe, Middle East, and Africa.